finegrain-ai/refiners/docs/concepts/chain.md

         return torch.nn.functional.softmax(x)
 ```

+!!! note
-> Note that we use type hints here.
+    Notice the type hints here.
 All of Refiners' codebase is typed, which makes it a pleasure to use if your downstream code is typed too.

 ## Inspecting and manipulating